 Do I need to be part of a cycling association or club to race?

 What will expect me at the event centre?

 Event registration: The heart of each Rocky Trail event centre is our registration tent – that’s where you come to meet us and our crew to pick up your number plate first.

 Food, drinks, music & entertainment: We’ll have the music going, there’ll be a coffee van selling food & drinks.
 Please bring plenty of water yourself.

 Event sponsor displays: Our sponsors will have their marquees set up displaying their products, a lot of which you can test on the day!

-Basic amenities: We will also have plenty of portable toilets organised.
+Amenities: We will also have plenty of portable toilets organised.

 What happens at registration?